AbdulMoMo/DealsBot/README.md

 ## Known Issues

-- While you ***can*** (this might change in the future), define a high pagination limit for the `$show` commands, Discord will [rate limit](https://discord.com/developers/docs/topics/rate-limits) DealzBot
+- ~~While you ***can*** (this might change in the future), define a high pagination limit for the `$show` commands, Discord will [rate limit](https://discord.com/developers/docs/topics/rate-limits) DealzBot~~
-    - To stay on the safer side, I would recommend keeping the max count to 10
+    - 11/30/22 Update: To stay on the safer side, I've restricted the max output to 10
-        - I will likely update this in the future to prevent abuse of this flaw
 - With certain `$show` invocations, I've found that the fifth result (when using the default of 5) takes slightly longer to be sent than the preceding four.
 Once I implement proper logging for DealzBot I'll look into why that's the case as, to my memory, this was not an issue in previous iterations of DealzBot (pre-embed message era)
+    - In testing with larger list amounts (>5), there is a delay in the submission results.
+I assume it's a limitation/feature of PRAW but have not researched enough on this yet
 ----

 ## Bug Reporting